BioinformaticaUNQ/protein_annotator/README.md

 ## In your Python project

-### With local blastp execution and a DB in stored your drive
+### Homologs with local blastp execution and a DB in stored your drive

 Given the sequence stored as a FASTA file: